JoeMoon1506

 This is The Munster Rebels Project: a Football Manager 26 save focused on restoring Cork City FC while building a bold new identity for the club.

+The aim is not just to return Cork to the Premier Division, but to build a squad with local roots, a clear pathway for young players and a footballing identity that can grow into something lasting.
 At the heart of the save is one guiding principle: Cork City should become the leading homegrown development club in Ireland.

 The Manager: Billy King

+King represents something more grounded than a traditional managerial hire: a coach shaped by the community around the club, with a close understanding of the academy pathway and the young players coming through it.
 His connection to Cork City is emotional as much as tactical.
 He understands what the club should mean, what Turner’s Cross, the club’s 7,500-capacity all-seater home, should feel like on matchday, and why supporters are desperate for a team they can properly connect with again.

 For King, this is therefore not simply a job.
 It is an immediate test of credibility.
-He must restore pride, rebuild trust and show supporters that Cork City can still develop an identity worthy of the club’s history, even at a time when patience around the boardroom and the direction of the club appears to be wearing thin.
+He must restore pride, rebuild trust and show sceptical supporters that Cork City can still develop an identity worthy of the club’s history, even at a time when patience around the boardroom and the direction of the club appears to be wearing thin.

-King’s approach is based on integration.
-Young players will be brought into the senior environment early, coached within a clear system and given meaningful opportunities.
 The idea is not to hoard players forever, because Cork City will inevitably lose talent to bigger leagues and bigger clubs.
 The idea is to make sure those players develop properly, contribute properly and strengthen the club before moving on.

 The Backroom Team